-The Theosophical Society is an occult group and they did provide some input to the Nazi mythology.
-Some prominent Nazis were also Theosophists.
+The Theosophical Society is an occult group and Nazis did take some concepts from Theosophy.
+Though the Theosophical Society may have other aspects worthy of criticism, it was not by any means a Nazi organization.
+However, some prominent Nazis were also Theosophists.
 The Nazis borrowed the idea of root races from the Theosophists, with the Aryan race being the most evolved.
-Blavatsky developed the concept that races have a collective Karma and will be rewarded or punished collectively for past behavior of members of that race.
+Blavatsky developed the concept that races have a collective Karma and will be rewarded or punished collectively by Karma for past behavior of members of that race.

 Below is a swastika design in a window in the House of the Temple in Washington, D.C., the national headquarters of the Scottish Rite Freemasons, a kind of national cathedral of Freemasonry.
 Note the wicked-looking coiled serpents just below the swastika pattern.
 Theosophy and Freemasonry are related, gnostic-occult organizations.